learn

 How Pliability Can Help Enhance Your Mobility Routine

-man using a phone - Back Mobility Exercises
+Man Stretching his Back - Back Mobility Exercises

 A one-size-fits-all approach to mobility training may not address individual needs or limitations.
 Pliability offers daily-updated custom mobility programs tailored to each user's specific goals, fitness levels, and areas of concern.
 Based on an initial assessment, the app creates personalized mobility routines that target specific problem areas, such as the: